NFS07/Hangman/README.md

 # Hangman
-This ia basic command prompt game written in python.
-It is called Hangman, and it is one of my first complete coding projects This game is fairly simple, and you might have heard of it before.
+This is a basic command prompt game written in python.
+It is called Hangman, and it is one of my first complete coding projects
+This game is fairly simple, and you might have heard of it before.